 How Do I Recycle?: Common Recyclables

-Paper makes up nearly 30 percent of all wastes Americans throw away each year, more than any other material.
-Americans recycled about 63 percent of the paper they used in 2013.
+Paper makes up nearly 30 percent of municipal solid waste (trash) generated each year, more than any other material.
+Americans recycled about 65 percent of the paper they used in 2014.
 This recovered paper is used to make new paper products, saving trees and other natural resources.
 Most community or office recycling programs accept paper and paper products.
 Check what your community or office program accepts before you put it in the bin.
 When you go shopping, look for products that are made from recycled paper.

 - Dry-Cell Batteries are used in a variety of electronics and include alkaline and carbon zinc (9-volt, D, C, AA, AAA), mercuric-oxide (button, some cylindrical and rectangular), silver-oxide and zinc-air (button), and lithium (9-volt, C, AA, coin, button, rechargeable) batteries.
 Look for in-store recycling bins or community collection events to dispose of these batteries.

 Americans generated 33 million tons of plastics were generated in the United States in 2015, about 13 percent of the waste stream.
-Only nine percent of plastics were recycled in 2013.
+Only 9.5 percent of plastics were recycled in 2013.
 Some types of plastics are recycled much more than others.
 Most community recycling programs accept some, but not all, types of plastics.
 Look for products made from recycled plastic materials.